rmclarklab/BSA/README.md

 Sometimes it may be handy to zoom in on particular parts of the genome.
 To do so, you can provide a zoom file where each tab-delimited line (see [Masking](#masking) above) specified a region you want to zoom in on.
 Add `-z /Users/Say_My_Name/My_BSA/zoom_file.txt` to your command.
 Note that since the default tick placing is 0.1, you should specify another tick spacing pattern if you want this to work well.
 For example, `–ystep 0 –yticks 10`.
 We also recommend that you use round numbers in your zoom file to avoid long decimals show up in the labels.

 ## Colors
 The default color scheme is “jet”.
-For Matplotlib color schemes, refer to <https://matplotlib.org/examples/color/colormaps_reference.html>.
+For Matplotlib color schemes, refer to <https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html>.

 The program takes schemes by default, but if you specify `–col` custom, you can choose your own colors.
-The github page has a pdf file with all the available color names (which we adapted from this post on Stack Overflow
+Check out this link for the named colors:
-<https://stackoverflow.com/questions/22408237/named-colors-in-matplotlib>).
+<https://matplotlib.org/3.1.0/gallery/color/named_colors.html>).
 Alternatively, you can use hexadecimal color designations.

 If you want to choose your own color scheme, use e.g., `-col custom,red,blue,royalblue,orange,#00FF00,darkviolet,indianred`